Staffing07/josh/laravel-57.md

 ##### Git

-you can check if you have git by running `git -v` in terminal, if you don't have it...you can get it from git-scm.com
+you can check if you have git by running `git --version` in terminal, if you don't have it...you can get it from git-scm.com

 or on \*nix system, you can install by running `apt-get install git` command